itmoStudent367039/Notification_service_system/README.md

 ### Logic for that:

 + Separation of the logic for receiving requests and sending notifications
++ Multiple copies of API and worker services
-+ Kafka distributes the load between copies of services
++ Kafka distributes the load between sending and receiver services
 + The Realancer monitors the status of notifications, marking them in the database

 ![scheema2](./service_2.0.png)